aaronmsimon/unity-kings-of-the-beach/README.md

 #### Menus

 #### Basic Updates to do (dynamic list)
-- Target Layer Mask just for Player
-- Refactor athlete to true player
+- Refactor athlete: move anything only for the player to that class
 - easing for ai following player
 - adjust code for considering which side of court player is on (tracking hits, aim, etc)
 - lots of testing code for Teammate that needs to be cleaned up
-- add ballSO property private fields
-- probably need to change ballstate.bump to inair/active/inplay/etc
 - make skills a scriptable object for all different players
 - is TargetDestroyedEvent still needed?